gianmillare/Android-Fiftygram/README.md

 ----------------------------------------------------------------------------------------------------------------

-Preview: After selecting an image, the screen changes to have the image as the focus with a list of filter options.
+Preview 3: After selecting an image, the screen changes to have the image as the focus with a list of filter options.

 <div align="center">
 <img src="images/3.png">